Donald Trump Supreme Court candidates

-With the advice and consent of the United States Senate, the president of the United States appoints the members of the Supreme Court of the United States, which is the highest court of the federal judiciary of the United States.
-Following his victory in the 2016 presidential election, Republican Donald Trump took office as president on January 20, 2017, and faced an immediate vacancy on the Supreme Court due to the February 2016 death of Associate Justice Antonin Scalia.
+With the advice and consent of the United States Senate, the President of the United States appoints the members of the Supreme Court of the United States, which is the highest court of the federal judiciary of the United States.
+Following his victory in the 2016 presidential election, Republican Donald Trump took office as president on January 20, 2017 and faced an immediate vacancy on the Supreme Court due to the February 2016 death of Associate Justice Antonin Scalia as well as the Republican-controlled Senate's months-long refusal to consider the Democratic previous President Barack Obama's nomination of United States Court of Appeals for the District of Columbia Circuit Chief Judge Merrick Garland to replace Scalia.

 During the 2016 campaign, Trump had released two lists of potential nominees to the Supreme Court.
-After taking office, he nominated Neil Gorsuch to succeed Scalia, and Gorsuch was confirmed in April 2017.
+After taking office, he nominated United States Court of Appeals for the Tenth Circuit judge Neil Gorsuch to succeed Scalia, and Gorsuch was confirmed in April 2017.
 In November 2017, five more names were added to the previous lists of potential nominees.
 In June 2018, Associate Justice Anthony Kennedy announced his retirement, creating a second vacancy on the Supreme Court.
-In early July 2018, Trump nominated Brett Kavanaugh as his replacement; Kavanaugh was confirmed on October 6, 2018.
-Following the death of Associate Justice Ruth Bader Ginsburg on September 18, 2020, Trump nominated Amy Coney Barrett as her replacement on September 26, 2020.
+In early July 2018, Trump nominated United States Court of Appeals for the District of Columbia Circuit judge Brett Kavanaugh as his replacement; Kavanaugh was confirmed on October 6, 2018.
+Following the death of Associate Justice Ruth Bader Ginsburg on September 18, 2020, Trump nominated United States Court of Appeals for the Seventh Circuit judge Amy Coney Barrett as her replacement on September 26, 2020.
 Exactly a month later on October 26, 2020, Barrett was confirmed by a vote of 52–48.

 The Gorsuch, Kavanaugh and Barrett confirmations were enabled by a rule change made by Senate Republicans in 2017, which applied the 'nuclear option' to Supreme Court nominees and allowed nominations to be advanced by a simple majority vote rather than the historical norm of a three-fifths supermajority vote.
-Leonard Leo played a crucial role in selecting Trump's appointees and helping them successfully navigate their Senate confirmation hearings.
+Vice president of the Federalist Society and lawyer Leonard Leo played a crucial role in selecting Trump's appointees and helping them successfully navigate their Senate confirmation hearings.

-Following Trump's reelection to a second, non-consecutive term in the 2024 presidential election, and entering office with a solid Republican majority in the Senate, observers noted that he would likely have the opportunity to appoint several more justices.
+Following Trump's reelection to a second, non-consecutive term in the 2024 presidential election and entering office with a solid Republican majority in the Senate, observers noted that he would likely have the opportunity to appoint several more justices.
 Speculation on potential outgoing justices who might be replaced centered on Samuel Alito and Clarence Thomas.
-Should both Thomas and Alito retire and their successors be appointed by Trump, he would become the first president since Dwight D. Eisenhower to personally appoint a majority of the Supreme Court.
+Should Thomas and Alito leave the court and their successors be appointed by Trump, he would become the first president since Dwight D. Eisenhower to personally appoint a majority of the Supreme Court.